RMS Admission: Complete Guide to Rashtriya Military School Admission

 Why Choose Young Star Defence Academy for RMS Preparation?

-• Residential Coaching: Fully residential programme with 24-hour hostel facility — just like the school your child is preparing for.
+- Residential Coaching: Fully residential programme with round-the-clock hostel facility — just like the school your child is preparing for.

-• Proven Track Record: Over 42,000 selections in Rashtriya Military Schools and other defence institutions.
+- Proven Track Record: Thousands of selections across Rashtriya Military Schools and other defence institutions.

 Ready to Start Your Child’s RMS Journey?